BigWigsMods/packager/README.md

 - *@project-timestamp@*
 - *@project-version@*

-## Build type replacement keywords
+## Build type keywords

-*alpha*, *debug*, *@do-not-package@*, *no-lib-strip*, and *retail* are build type replacement keywords and are used to conditionally run a block of code based on the build type with the use of comments.
+*alpha*, *debug*, *do-not-package*, *no-lib-strip*, and *retail* are build type keywords and are used to conditionally run a block of code based on the build type with the use of comments.

 Everything between `@do-not-package@` and `@end-do-not-package@`, including the tags themselves, will be removed from the file.
 This may cause line numbers of subsequent lines to change.
 The typical usage is at the end of Lua files surrounding debugging functions and other code that end users should never see or execute.

 ### In Lua